aspyatkin/personal-website/about.md

 - [LinkedIn](https://www.linkedin.com/in/aptkn/){:target="_blank"}

 #### Sports
-I've been practising [Taekwondo](https://en.wikipedia.org/wiki/Taekwondo){:target="_blank"} [ITF](https://en.wikipedia.org/wiki/International_Taekwon-Do_Federation){:target="_blank"} in 2006--2015.
+I've been practising [Taekwondo](https://en.wikipedia.org/wiki/Taekwondo){:target="_blank"} [ITF](https://en.wikipedia.org/wiki/International_Taekwon-Do_Federation){:target="_blank"} for 10 years in my teenagehood and emerging adulthood.
 Got awarded a 1st dan degree in 2010, worked as a judge in local competitions organised in Samara region as well as a children's trainer in public school no. 72 in Samara.

 #### Volunteer activities
 Since 2013, I am part of a group of IT enthusiasts from my hometown which holds [VolgaCTF](https://volgactf.ru/en/){:target="_blank"}, an international cybersecurity competition.
-In total, I have helped organise 13 online and 17 onsite events in Samara and Moscow:
+In total, I have facilitated the organisation of 14 online and 18 onsite events in Samara and Moscow:
 - [VolgaCTF 2013 Quals](https://ctftime.org/event/75){:target="_blank"} (1-3 May 2013)
 - VolgaCTF 2013 Finals (2-6 Sep 2013)
 - [VolgaCTF 2014 Quals](https://ctftime.org/event/137){:target="_blank"} (28-30 Mar 2014)